Mere Desh Ki Dharti (film)

-The concept of Mere Desh Ki Dharti was devised by Dr. Shrikant Bhasi, and the story and screenplay were then written by Neel Chakraborty and Faraz Haider respectively while Piyush Mishra has written the dialogues.
+The concept of Mere Desh Ki Dharti was devised by Dr. Shrikant Bhasi, and the story and screenplay were then written by Neel Chakraborty and Faraz Haider respectively while Piyush Mishra has written the dialogue.
 The film was scheduled to be released theatrically on 14 August 2020, but was postponed due to the COVID-19 pandemic.
-Other casts include Brijendra Kala, Rajesh Sharma, Atul Shrivastava, and Farrukh Jaffar.
+Other cast members include Brijendra Kala, Rajesh Sharma, Atul Shrivastava, and Farrukh Jaffar.
 The film premiered at the 2022 Jaipur International Film Festival, where it won 2nd Best Film.
 It was theatrically released on 6 May 2022.